-Legumes are healthy foods in their own right, which also help to improve soil quality.
+Interview with Pete Ianetta, molecular ecologist at the James Hutton Institute.
+Happiness is home grown : the importance of legumes in the western world, a scientist’s opinion Legumes are healthy foods in their own right, which also help to improve soil quality.
 Nevertheless, grain legumes account for only 1-4% of crop rotation.
-Pete Iannetta, a molecular ecologist at the James Hutton Institute, believes the humble bean might be the key to a more holistic and caring society.
+Pete Iannetta believes the ...

 Despite their nutritional value, legumes are deeply underrated.
 Bálint Balázs, senior researcher at ESSR, a research facility based in Hungary, explains the importance of growing and eating legumes.
 Beans, for example, are associated with poverty, but at the end of the day, they could save the planet.